Timepiece, small numbered release: (41mm).

 The CR1216 battery in your UnconstrainedTime watch should last approximately 1 year if you display the time 5 times a day.

 When you do need a replacement battery for your UnconstrainedTime watch you can get it replaced at any reputable jeweller or watch repair shop, usually while you wait.
-The battery is a commonly available and inexpensive CR1216.
+The battery is a commonly available and inexpensive CR1216 and battery replacement instructions are available on request.

-The watch strap for the 40mm Fractal Emergence watch is 22mm wide.
+The watch strap for the 41mm Fractal Emergence watch is 20mm wide.

-Yes, definitely, since it is a standard 22mm spring bar, which is commonly available.
+Yes, definitely, since it is a standard 20mm spring bar, which is commonly available.

-No. While we do use gaskets / O-rings inside the back-plate and inside each of the time-display elements and the button, to help protect the watch in normal dry use, and internal components are protected in various ways, our watches are not design to be resistant to water or any other liquids.
+No. While we do use an O-ring inside the case-back and a gasket inside each of the time-display elements and the button, to help protect the watch in normal dry use, and internal components are protected in various ways, our watches are not design to be resistant to water or any other liquids.

-The cases of our Fractal Emergence watches are 3D printed and hand cast by an artisan foundry in the UK .
-Each watch is then assembled by hand, polished by hand (by a leading British watchmaker), individually tested then shipped from the UK.
+The cases of our Fractal Emergence watches are 3D printed then hand cast by a small artisan foundry in the UK.
+Each watch is then assembled by hand, polished by hand (by British artisans), individually tested, then shipped from the UK.

 Maintenance.